black-sliver/wswrap/README.md

 `bool poll();`

-* Desktop: handle queued incoming and outgoing data, callbacks are fired from here
+* Desktop: handle queued incoming and outgoing data, callbacks are fired from here.
 * Webbrowser: no-op

 `size_t run();`

-* Desktop: poll() until the socket is closed
+* Desktop: poll() until the socket is closed, you can call stop() to close it.
 * Webbrowser: no-op; use `#ifdef __EMSCRIPTEN__` to decide if ::run() is usable.

 ### Changes